 - New process for handling alleged discrimination complaints created.

-- HRC commended the efforts of resource staff at Jefferson high school for actions supporting homosexuality.
+- HRC commended the efforts of resource staff at Jefferson High School for actions supporting homosexuality.

 - HRC is the recipient of the first annual Human Rights Award presented by the League of Minnesota Human Rights Commissioners.

 - HRC establishes the Omar Bonderud Human Rights Award to recognize persons who have made a significant contribution to insuring the rights of people in Bloomington.
-The innagural winners are Elbert Clark and Robert Timpte.
+The inaugural winners are Elbert Clark and Robert Timpte.